Skingorithm/Capstone_Bangkit/README.md

 if you are interested in discussing this project issues with us, please contact us or send an email to c22-ps180@bangkit.academy

-## Project Branches
+## Documentation

-In our project is divided into four branches.
+In our project is divided into four documentation.

 1. [Mobile Development](https://github.com/Skingorithm/Capstone_Bangkit/tree/Mobile-Development)
 2. [Machine Learning](https://github.com/Skingorithm/Capstone_Bangkit/tree/Machine-Learning)